Skip to main content

 The process is the same when it comes to both Portrait and Body retouching.

-You can also copy the slider settings of an image to another image.
-Press the CMD+C/CTRL+C keyboard shortcut on the image with the settings you wish to copy.
+This can also be done by using the CMD+C/CTRL+C keyboard shortcut on the image with the slider settings you wish to copy.
 Then switch to the image to which you want to apply the settings and press the CMD+V/CTRL+V keyboard shortcut.

 Retouching a Portrait with a Group of People